STW-Technic-LP/redis-messenger/README.md

 # redis-messenger
-This library uses Redis pub/sub to provide communication for node apps
+This is a simple library that uses Redis pub/sub to provide intercommunication for node apps.
+It doesn't setup any sort of master/slave relationship model.

 ## Install